dovecot/documentation/source/configuration_manual/mail_location/index.rst

 * mailbox-format is a tag identifying one of the formats described at `Mailbox formats <https://wiki.dovecot.org/MailboxFormat>`_

 * path is the path to a directory where the mail is stored.
 This must be an absolute path, not a relative path.
 Even if relative paths appear to work, this usage is deprecated and will likely stop working at some point.
-Do not use the home directory, for reasons see `Home vs. mail directory <https://wiki.dovecot.org/VirtualUsers/Home>`_
+Do not use the home directory, for reasons see :ref:`Home vs. mail directory <home_directories_for_virtual_users>`.

 * key = value can appear zero or more times to set various optional parameters.
 Possible values for key are:

 ================= ==============================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================
-INDEX               specifies the location of `Index files`_.
+INDEX               specifies the location of ``Index files``.

                     * ITERINDEX: Perform mailbox listing using the INDEX directories instead of the mail root directories.
 Mainly useful when the INDEX storage is on a faster storage.
 It takes no value. (v2.2.32+)

-INBOX               specifies the location of the `INBOX path`_.
+INBOX               specifies the location of the ``INBOX path``.

 LAYOUT              specifies the directory layout to use: